Who Is Jorge Colindres?

 His decision-making is risky but not reckless.
 He talks about "making quicker decisions with less information" as a principle for operating when you're in genuinely new territory.
 But he also emphasizes long-term thinking over short-term wins.
 "If you have long-term vision but no intermediate progress, then it's a fantasy.
 And if you only have short-term results and no long-term vision, then what are you even doing?"
 He's thought about the paradox and resolved it: you need both, operating on different clocks.

 The core tension: Impatience vs. Patience.
 Jorge is impatient about the big picture — science is too slow, he's going to fix it.
 But he's patient about the path, willing to go through all 95% of failures because each one is data.
-This tension makes him push for speed without breaking quality.
+This tension lets him push for speed without breaking quality.
 It's what lets him hire people with no materials background and make it work.

-What It's Like to Work With Jorge
+What It's Like to Work with Jorge

 Jorge doesn't lead through charisma.
 He leads through alignment.
-In the interview, he's measured, rarely animated except when describing the research rabbit hole or the torch test.
+In conversation, he's measured, rarely animated except when describing the research rabbit hole or the torch test.
 He thinks out loud in complete thoughts, which means his answers are thorough but not spontaneous.
 He respects silence — when asked a hard question, he pauses and then commits to a real answer, not a prepared one.

 What might surprise someone joining Radical: Jorge is not trying to convince you that you should be there.
 He's filtering for people who are already convinced the mission is worth the pain.
 "You are not here for a job, you are here for a mission."
 That's not inspirational fluff in his mouth.
 It's a statement of fact.
 If you're looking for flexibility, remote work, or a stepping stone, Radical isn't for you.
 If you're looking for the torch test moment — real evidence that what you're building works — he'll give you that.